MelmonVEVO/chizuru-old/README.md

 docker build -t chizuru .
 docker run
 ```
-After that, it should be "smooth" sailing.
+After that, it should be smooth sailing.

 ## Files
+The model is located in `chizuru.py`.
+The training file and logic is written in `train.py`, and the code for previewing how the AI plays is located in `preview.py`.
+Seeing is believing, after all.

-Chizuru saves its training checkpoints to `czr-xxxx.ckpt` where `xxxx` is the epoch number.
+Chizuru saves its training checkpoints to `training/czr-xxxx.ckpt` where `xxxx` is the epoch number.
+It saves a new checkpoint every 5 epochs.

 ## Bugs
 Probably infinite (although countably infinite).
-However, the distant screams of your PC running this model is *not* a bug.
+However, the distant screams of your PC and/or GPU cloud running this model is *not* a bug.
 It's a feature.

 ## Licence
-This program is released under the GNU General Public Licence v3.0.
+This program is released under the GNU General Public Licence v3.0, except for the writeup, which is copyrighted.

 You should have received a copy of the GNU General Public Licence
 along with this program.
 If not, see <https://www.gnu.org/licenses/>.